grafolean/grafolean/README.md

 PostgreSQL database as data storage and Mosquitto MQTT broker to display real-time changes.
 Being also packaged as Docker image, it is very easy to install on any Linux platform (and probably elsewhere).
 With some work it can also run on AWS Lambda [^2].

 Many features are still planned or in development, and there might be bugs.
-Feel freed to create an [issue](https://gitlab.com/grafolean/grafolean/issues) if you encounter a problem.
+Feel free to create an [issue](https://gitlab.com/grafolean/grafolean/issues) if you encounter a problem.

 [^1]: though running any software that writes to SD card is in general not a good idea due to SD cards' reliability issues (especially on power failure)
 [^2]: note that AWS IOT is not a suitable replacement for Mosquitto in this case, because it uses a different authentication mechanism.
 However running backend on Lambda is possible.